almin/almin/docs/GuideTypeScript.md

 ## Type Definition

 Almin has built-in Type definition file(`.d.ts`).

-If you use almin with TypeScript, you just install Almin.
+If you want to use almin with TypeScript, you just install Almin.
 Type definition file(`.d.ts`) will be loaded automatically.

 ## Payload